Geography of Poland: Land use

-Poland is the fourth most forested country in Europe.
-Forests cover about 30.5% of Poland's land area based on international standards.
-Its overall percentage is still increasing.
-Forests of Poland are managed by the National Program of Reforestation (KPZL), aiming an increase of forest-coverage to 33% in 2050.
+Forests cover around 29.6% of Poland's territory as of 2021, making it the seventh most forested country in the EU, though the forest cover continues to increase year-on-year.
+The Polish government is carrying out a plan to increase forest coverage to 33% in 2050.
 The richness of Polish forests (per SoEF 2011 statistics) is more than twice as high as the European average (with German and French forests being at the top), containing 2.304 billion cubic metres of trees.
 The largest forest complex in Poland is Lower Silesian Wilderness.

 More than 1% of Poland's territory, 3145 km2, is protected within 23 Polish national parks.
-Three more national parks are projected for Masuria, the Kraków-Częstochowa Upland, and the eastern Beskids.
-In addition, wetlands along lakes and rivers in central Poland are legally protected, as are coastal areas in the north.
+In addition, many wetlands along lakes and rivers in central Poland are legally protected, as are coastal areas in the north.
 There are over 120 areas designated as landscape parks, along with numerous nature reserves and other protected areas (e.g. Natura 2000).

 Present-day Poland is a country with favorable agricultural prospects, and over two million private farms.
 It is the leading producer of potatoes and rye in Europe, the world's largest producer of triticale, and one of the more important producers of barley, oats, sugar beets, flax, and various fruits.
-It is also the European Union's fourth largest supplier of pig meat after Germany, Spain and France.
+It is also the European Union's fourth largest supplier of pork after Germany, Spain and France.